0xAdriaTorralba/YAFE/README.md

 The simplest way to setup the project is to download `YAFE.unitypackage`, create an empty 3D project on Unity and import the downloaded file there.

-Otherwise, if you clone this repository and recompile and reimport the assets on your local editor, it should work aswell.
+Additionally, it should work aswell if you clone this repository and recompile and reimport the assets on your local editor.